bufbuild/protoschema-plugins/README.md

 The JSON Schema plugin supports the following options:

 - `additional_properties` - If specified, the generated schema will allow additional properties.
-Used to allow the sender of a message to have a newer version of the schema than the receiver.
+Used to allow a client/sender to have a schema version that is newer than the server/receiver.

 ## Community